 Dennis Hammer is a writer and finance nerd with six years of investing experience.
 He writes about personal finance for Wealthsimple.
 Dennis also manages his own investment portfolio and has funded several businesses in the past.
 Dennis holds a Bachelor's degree from the University of Connecticut.

 Investing is a straightforward formula: Invest more to earn more.
-But if you don’t have much capital on hand, you’re probably disappointed in your portfolio’s growth.
+At least that's what you hope happens.
+But if you don’t have much capital on hand, you could be disappointed in your portfolio’s earnings.
 Wouldn’t it be great if you could borrow money to invest?
-That’s a high-risk, high-reward investment strategy called buying on margin.
+That’s a very high-risk, high-reward investment strategy called buying on margin.

 What does buying on margin mean?